Introduction to Defensive Shooting

 If there is no way to avoid a confrontation, you must present the most determined defense possible.
 Think about how a wild animal, that is cornered and unable to run, defends itself.
 They intuitively understand that their life depends on how effectively they defend themselves.
 You must defend yourself even more effectively.

 While "survival" may be an adequate mindset for some, if you have made the decision to use a firearm you must prevail.
+An indecisive response to an attack invites continued attack.
 You must NOT give up.
 Injured or not, DO NOT GIVE UP!

 2. Training

 Take your training seriously!
 If you are unwilling to do that, leave your gun in the safe, for recreational purposes.
 Training goes far beyond simply learning how to operate the gun and put holes in paper.
-You must learn to shot effectively from award positions, while moving, and under significant stress.
+You must learn to shot effectively from awkward positions, while moving, and under significant stress.
 For anything less, leave your gun in the safe.
+Remember, planning and practice help you be decisive.

 Mental Awareness